 Golden Rule 6: Don’t leave your food in the fridge

 Have you ever looked into the office fridge and did a double-take on the Tupperware that looks like a mini greenhouse?
 (Cringe!)
 Spoilt food poses a health risk and can contaminate other food around it.
 Develop a responsible food culture in the office where unwanted fresh lunches are donated or disposed of correctly.
 It is also important to check expiry dates to avoid surprises.
+Proper food storage practices are critical for maintaining office fridge hygiene.

 Golden Rule 7: Empty and sanitise your rubbish bins often